WELT is the resident theater company at the Wiesbaden Performing Arts Center (WPAC).

 Since then, WELT has produced one-act play evenings, the world-premiere and revival of Mike Riepl's Dinner for Five - the story of Miss Sophie's 40th birthday, romantic comedies and intriguing dramas.

-Starting its nineth season, WELT will produce The Drawer Boy in November 2019.
+For its nineth season, WELT will produce six English language theater plays in 2020.

 Wiesbaden Performing Arts Center (WPAC) started as a concept presented to the city of Wiesbaden in the autumn of 2014.
 At that time, one of the privately-owned theater buildings in Wiesbaden became available and WELT was also looking for a permanent home.
 After the city decided to give the space to other theater organization, we continued our search.
 After numerous attempts and years of building site inspections, we have finally found a space in Wiesbaden that will work wonderfully as a theater.